lonycell/grafana.v7/docs/sources/developers/plugins/_index.md

 ## Get started

-The easiest way to start developing Grafana plugins is to use the [Grafana Toolkit](https://www.npmjs.com/package/@grafana/toolkit).
+The easiest way to start developing ThingSPIN plugins is to use the [ThingSPIN Toolkit](https://www.npmjs.com/package/@grafana/toolkit).

 Open the terminal, and run the following command in your [plugin directory]({{< relref "../../installation/configuration.md#plugins" >}}):